-- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices. - d) Back issues up to 12 months old can be claimed against the issue current at the time of sale.
+- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices. - A free publication (or one promoted as free) included in the multipack may be eligible to be claimed under Monitored Free Distribution or Sample Free Distribution.
+Please refer to those sections for requirements and reporting.
+If a publication is claimed as a free copy within a retail multipack it must be detailed on the multipack breakout for the paid publication.

-2. Copies are purchased from the publisher by the retailer, on a sale or return basis, either direct or via the distribution chain (typically distributor and/or wholesaler)

-- a) 'Sale or Return' means unsold copies are returned or reported for credit.
+- d) Back issues up to 12 months old can be claimed against the issue current at the time of sale. - 2.
+Copies are purchased from the publisher by the retailer, on a sale or return basis, either direct or via the distribution chain (typically distributor and/or wholesaler) - a) 'Sale or Return' means unsold copies are returned or reported for credit.
 The copies claimed will therefore be the net sale (copies supplied less credited copies). - b) Where the publisher is not third party to the retailer then evidence of purchase by the consumer is required.
 For example EPOS reports and retailer revenues. - c) You must account for net sales on an issue by issue basis.